KhalisahNajah/NaviGO2/README.md

 ---

-Built with ❤️ using React Native and Expo
+Built with ❤️ using React Native and Expo SDK 53